Indra Sjafri: Managerial career

 On 17 December 2014, he was appointed to be the head coach of Bali United.

 Sjafri was the manager of the Indonesia U-23 team that won the 2023 SEA Games football tournament after a 32-year drought.

 He was again appointed as the Indonesia U-23 manager for the 2022 Asian Games.

 On 1 July 2023, Sjafri was again appointed as the head coach of the Indonesia U-20 team.
 He was relieved of his duties from the role on 23 February 2025, following an early group-stage exit in the 2025 AFC U-20 Asian Cup.

+Following Gerald Vanenburg exit from the under-23 team.
+Sjafri was once again appointed as the head coach of the U-23 national team for the 2025 SEA Games with the hope of retaining the title.
+However, Indonesia would be knocked out from the group stage, following a lost from the Philippines.
+Following the early exit, Sjafri was dismissed entirely as a coach and part of the PSSI member.